Home / Kitchen Remodeling / Highland Park, CA

 Licensed Kitchen Remodeling Contractor Serving Highland Park, CA

-Serving Highland Park and the greater Los Angeles area since 2009.
-Over 15 years of design-build experience in Highland Park and the broader Los Angeles area, with hundreds of completed projects.
+Proudly serving Highland Park and the wider Los Angeles area since 2009.
+We bring more than 15 years of design-build work across Highland Park and the surrounding Los Angeles region, with hundreds of finished kitchens behind us.

 Why Highland Park Homeowners Choose Paradigm Builders for Kitchen Remodeling

-We hold California Contractor License #1100775 — active, insured, and bonded.
-Every aspect of our business is verifiable, and we encourage every Highland Park homeowner to check the Contractors State License Board before hiring any contractor.
+Our credential is California Contractor License #1100775, and we are active, insured, and bonded.
+Anyone can confirm the details, and we tell every Highland Park homeowner to look us up with the Contractors State License Board before they sign with any kitchen contractor.

 Recent Kitchen Remodeling Projects in Highland Park